Little Canada

 (Image from Poof Tardiff)

 The Guardian Angel Church was formed by a division of St. Anne’s parish on Aug.
 15, 1917, when the Reverend G. A. Guertin assigned Reverend Father Leclerc to this pastorate.
 From Sept., 1917, to June, 1918, weekday services were held in a small building at the corner of Grafton and Champlain Streets.
 The Sunday services were conducted in City Hall.
 During this period, the present church building and the rectory were under construction.
 The bishop of the diocese dedicated the church in June, 1918.
 The people of the parish worked untiringly to make this program of construction possible.
 Mrs. Francis Seguin proved an exceptionally capable leader in this undertaking.
-The Reverend Father Leclerc was succeeded in December of 1921, by the Reverend O. F. Bousquet.
+The Reverend Father Leclerc was succeeded in December of 1921, by Father Omer F. Bousquet, who was very popular here in Berlin for opening the Guardian Angel school, bank, and the Notre Dame arena.
 The Guardian Angel Church is no longer used for Catholic Church services, but instead for Baptist services.

 St. Joseph’s Church